Roman's Revenge: Composition

 "Roman's Revenge" features both rappers exchanging bars over a "spastic beat" produced by Swizz Beatz.
 It is introduced with a series of digital effects and ominous strings, which Matthew Wilkening of AOL Radio compared to "some old video game".
 After the introduction, the song quickly starts with "a hiccuping series of computerized samples pushed forward by sporadic, tinny electronic drums" and only rests during "occasional baths of warm keyboards brightening."
 The beat of the song lays an intense dark energy with weighty knock of the drums and bass line.
 The "clattering" instrumental creates an angry tone for the most aggressive run of tracks.
 The production for the track is mainly surrounded by pulsating strings that allows for both rappers to exchange verse's in violent ways, and adds to the drama of the song.

 Lyrically, "Roman's Revenge" has been described as "unrelenting", "bonkers", "angry" and "outrageous".
 Critics found Minaj's lyrics as intense and incisive, but Eminem's rap has been noted as being similar to his earlier work and contains misogyny and homophobia.
 Many critics questioned Minaj's alter-ego, Roman Zolanski, as being an "angry gay male" because it was expected that the rappers would go toe-to-toe in-between verses.
 The song makes references to Disney's Princess Jasmine and Aladdin, iPods, and New York Giant Eli Manning as well as the song "Scenario" by A Tribe Called Quest, the latter of which is referenced through the line "Rawr, rawr like a dungeon dragon" which is taken from Busta Rhymes' verse in "Scenario."

-The song features an uncommon, for rap, appearance of the vulgarity "cunt".
-It appears in the verse "I'm a bad bitch, I'm a cunt".